 At each fiscal year's outset, our executive officers present to the Board of Directors a financial goal or budget for the year.
-The Committee believes that Mr. Laurans Mendelson should receive a bonus equal to roughly 200% of his eligible compensation and that Messrs.
-Mendelson (Eric and Victor) and Mr. Macau should receive a bonus equal to roughly 120% of their eligible compensation if the Company meets a budgeted, meaningful growth goal.
-In 2022, the bonus required 10% growth in the following financial metrics (collectively referred to as the "Financial Metrics") for fiscal year 2022 as compared to fiscal year 2021:
+The Committee believes that Messrs.
+Mendelson (Larry, Eric and Victor) and Mr. Macau should receive a bonus equal to roughly 200% of their eligible compensation if the Company meets a budgeted, meaningful growth goal.
+In 2023, the bonus required 10% growth in the following financial metrics (collectively referred to as the "Financial Metrics") for fiscal year 2023 as compared to fiscal year 2022:

-- Net income attributable to HEICO - Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA)\ - Cash flow from operating activities ("Operating Cash Flow")
+- Adjusted net income attributable to HEICO (Adjusted Net Income)\ - Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA)\ - Cash flow from operating activities ("Operating Cash Flow")

-The Committee feels bonuses should be scaled to provide for partial payment if the minimum threshold is met, but the full target is not met, so the Company's incentive compensation plans provide for this.
+The Committee feels bonuses should be scaled to provide for partial payment if the minimum threshold is met but the full target is not met, so the Company's incentive compensation plans provide for this.
 We also believe that a larger bonus should only be paid if the full target is exceeded; the bonus arrangement provided for such a formula along with a cap on all bonus potential.